-To schedule an appointment with a counselor, you will need to have a Cañada College student ID (If you have not yet applied to our college, please complete our college application.
-When you have a student ID#, please call our Welcome Center at (650) 306-3452 or drop by the center located in building 9, 1st floor to schedule a counseling appointment.
+To schedule an appointment with a counselor, you will need to have a Cañada College student ID (G#).
+Ifyou have not yet applied to our college, please complete our college application.
+When you get your student ID#, please call our Welcome Center at (650) 306-3452 or drop by the center located in building 9, 1st floor to schedule a counseling appointment.

 3.What is our financial aid code and school code?

-Our Federal school code for financial aid application is 006973, and our college code when sending us a report score is 004109.
+Our Federal school code for your financial aid application is 006973.
+Our college code when sending us a report score is 004109.